top of page

-If you are watching your loved ones suffer and are drawn into the chaos that is their life, I hope I can help you understand what is going on for them, that you can make a difference and that your love and acceptance is part of the healing.
+If you are watching someone you love struggle, and you feel pulled into the chaos of their world, I hope I can help you understand what is happening for them — and how much your presence, patience, and acceptance matter.
+You can make a difference.
+You are part of their healing.

 So, what do we know?